limestone-finance/limestone-api/README.md

 ----------------------------------------------

-### Get historical price for several currencies
+### Get the historical price for several currencies
-To fetch historical price for several tokens pass an array of symbols to `getHistoricalPrice` method.
+To fetch the historical price for several tokens pass an array of symbols to `getHistoricalPrice` method.
 ```js
 const symbols = ["AR", "BTC", "UNI", "ETH", "EUR"];
 const prices = await limestone.getHistoricalPrice(symbols, {